-Police charge 3 in shooting deaths of 2 NY teenage brothers
+3 charged in shooting deaths of 2 teenage brothers from Cuba

 SYRACUSE, N.Y.
-(AP) — Authorities have charged three people with fatally shooting two teenage brothers in what Syracuse police say was an attempted robbery set up by one of the suspects.
+(AP) — Two men and a 17-year-old girl were charged with fatally shooting two Cuban-born teenage brothers in what police believe was an attempted robbery set up by the girl, authorities said Thursday.

-Police Chief Frank Fowler says Thursday that two men, aged 19 and 23, and a 17-year-old girl were arrested Wednesday and charged with murder and attempted robbery.

-They’re accused of gunning down 17-year-old Daniel Diaz-Morrero and 19-year-old Ismael Diaz-Marrero around 5 p.m.
-Tuesday on the city’s west side.
+The two men and the girl were arrested Wednesday and were charged with murder and attempted robbery, Syracuse police Chief Frank Fowler said.
+They’re accused of gunning down 17-year-old Daniel Diaz-Marrero and 19-year-old Ismael Diaz-Marrero on Tuesday evening on the city’s west side.

-Fowler says the shootings occurred during a robbery attempt set up when the girl contacted the brothers and asked them to meet her.
-Police say the 19-year-old suspect shot and killed the brothers during the encounter.
+The shootings occurred during a robbery attempt set up when the 17-year-old girl, Sheahonni Davis, contacted the brothers and asked them to meet her.
+Police said 19-year-old Toriano Newson and 23-year-old Curtis L. Paige III approached the brothers when they arrived and tried to rob them.
+Newson opened fire, hitting both siblings, Fowler said.

+Ismael Diaz-Marrero died at the scene, police said.
+His brother died soon after at a hospital.

 Most Read Stories

-Note: This story has been corrected to show the victim’s surname is Diaz-Marrero, not Diaz-Morrero.